sveltejs/svelte-preprocess/README.md

 _**Note**: needs PostCSS to be installed._

-### Modern Javascript syntax
+### Modern JavaScript syntax

-`svelte-preprocess` allows you to run your component code through `babel` before sending it to the compiler, allowing you to use new language features such as optional operators and nullish coalescing.
-However, note that `babel` should transpile your component code to the javascript version supported by the Svelte compiler, so ES6+.
+`svelte-preprocess` allows you to run your component code through Babel before sending it to the compiler, allowing you to use new language features such as optional operators and nullish coalescing.
+However, note that Babel should transpile your component code to the javascript version supported by the Svelte compiler, so ES6+.

 For example, with `@babel/preset-env` your config could be: